The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: The Effect of Cash Windfalls on Fertility

 \subsection{Main Results}

-Figure \ref{basic_born_notmatching} displays the evolution of the number of children in total for the treatment group (i.e. solid line with a circle symbol) and the comparison group (i.e. dashed line with a square symbol) for the 3 years prior to and 6 years after the time of the big win.
-The vertical axis displays the outcomes at event time $t$ relative to the base year ($t = -1$) for each group.

-Three key insights emerge from this graph.
-First, trends in the cumulative number of children between the two groups are almost the same prior to winning a lottery prize (i.e. $t=0$).
-Second, the two series begin to diverge right after the treated households receive a large cash windfall.
-Since it takes around 10 months for pregnancy, consistent with this fact, Figure \ref{basic_born_notmatching} suggests that the number of children for the treatment group starts to increase in the year following the receipt of a cash windfall.
-Third, an increase in the total number of children born persists for at least 6 years after winning a big prize.

-Figure \ref{total_event_study} shows the estimated $\gamma_{t}$ in equation (\ref{child_event})---differences in cumulative fertility between the treatment and comparison groups in a given year, relative to the baseline differences at $t=-1$.
-Estimated coefficients in the pre-winning period ($t=-3, -2$) are very small and statistically insignificant, thereby suggesting that pre-trends are parallel and align with the common trend assumption of the DID design.
-Consistent with the graphical evidence in Figure \ref{basic_born_notmatching}, the estimated $\gamma_{t}$ indicates that the receipt of a large cash windfall can stimulate fertility immediately, and the effects persist for at least 6 years.
-All post-winning estimates $\gamma_{1}...\gamma_{6}$ are positive and significantly different from zero at the 5\% level.
+In this section, we discuss the main results.
+Figure \ref{fig.DDD} shows the estimated $\gamma_{s}$ of our DDD regression (Equation (\ref{child_event})), i.e., the effect of a 10 million NT\$ windfall on cumulative fertility.
+First, we find that the estimated coefficients in the pre-winning period ($s=-3, -2$) are very small and statistically insignificant, thereby suggesting that pre-trends run parallel.
+Consistent with the graphical evidence in Figure \ref{fig.trend}, the estimated $\gamma_{s}$ indicates that the receipt of a large cash windfall can stimulate fertility immediately, and the effects persist for at least 6 years.

-Since our outcome of interest is the cumulative number of children, we use the DID estimate at $t=6$ to summarize the lottery effect on total fertility.
-Table \ref{main_result} reports the estimated coefficients of $Lottery_{i} \times \mathbf{I}[t=6]$ in equation (\ref{child_event}).
-We begin by presenting the estimate from a basic DID regression, controlling for a treatment group dummy $Lottery_{i}$, a set of event time dummies $\mathbf{I}[t=s]$, as well as a set of interaction terms between the treatment group dummy and the event time dummies (see Column (1)).
-We then gradually include the year-fixed effects, a quadratic function of age, pre-winning characteristics, and household-fixed effects (see Columns (2) to (5)).
-The fact that the estimates are quite stable across different specifications is reassuring.
+As our primary focus lies on the total number of children, we use the estimate from the sixth year post-lottery win ($s=6$) to encapsulate the effect of lottery wins on fertility.
+Table \ref{tab.main} documents the DDD estimates, respectively.
+We commence by introducing the estimate from a basic model without any controls (Column (1)).
+We then progressively introduce fixed effects for the winner's age, year-fixed effects, individual characteristics prior to the win, outcome variables prior to the win, and past lottery winning amounts (Columns (2) to (6)).
+The stability of the estimates across various specifications is reassuring and provides robustness to our results.